albert-24/risk-sense/README.md

 └── ...
 ```

-Choose one of these methods to create your `.env` file:
+Choose one of these methods to create the `.env` file:

 1. **Using Terminal**:
     ```bash